Overview

 Johns Hopkins University Financial Aid

-Students who are applying for financial aid at Hopkins need to submit both the Free Application for Federal Student Aid (or FAFSA), as well as the CSS Profile.
+To apply for financial aid at Hopkins you’ll need to submit the Free Application for Federal Student Aid (FAFSA) as well as the CSS Profile.

 The FAFSA code for Hopkins is 002077 and the CSS Profile Code is 5332.